 – Accepted file types: .JPG, .GIF, .BMP, or .PNG

-Now that we’ve covered the technical details of your YouTube thumbnail, let’s dive into the creative.
+Now that we’ve covered the technical details, it’s time to get creative.
 How do you make a great-looking thumbnail that entices potential viewers?
 Great question!
-We’ve pulled together some tips that you’ll want to keep in mind while creating YouTube thumbnails.
+We’ve pulled together some expert tips to help you create the very best YouTube thumbnails for your content.

 YouTube Thumbnail Best Practices

-Adding your logo to the corner of the thumbnail image works well, especially if you have other text on your thumbnail, but avoid the right bottom corner.
+Adding your logo to the corner of the thumbnail image works well, especially if you have other text on your thumbnail, but you should always avoid the bottom-right corner.
 Why?
-Because that’s where YouTube displays the length of your video for viewers.
+Because that’s where YouTube displays the length of your video.
 If you put your logo there it’ll be covered up and make your video look unprofessional.

 No one likes clickbait.
-That’s why It’s important to make sure that your YouTube thumbnail accurately depicts what a viewer is going to find in your video.
+That’s why it’s important to ensure your YouTube thumbnail accurately depicts what your viewers will find in your video.
 If it doesn’t, you could hurt your reputation or brand.
-And even worse, YouTube could potentially stop showing your videos in search results if your bounce rates are too high.
+But worse than that, YouTube could stop showing your videos in search results if your bounce rates are too high.

-Now, let’s put what we learned about thumbnails to use by actually creating a custom thumbnail image.
-An easy way to create a YouTube thumbnail is to use TechSmith Snagit.
+Now, let’s put these tips to good use by actually creating a custom thumbnail image.
+We may be biased, but we’d say that one of the easiest ways to create a YouTube thumbnail is to use TechSmith’s Snagit.